mroth/phoenix-showdown/README.md

 ### Express / EJS

- * NodeJS cannot run multi-threads, so cluster mode with multiple processes is required to take advantage of multi-core.
+ * NodeJS cannot run multi-threaded, so cluster mode with multiple processes is required to take advantage of multi-core.
 I used `express-cluster` to make this fairly trivial to implement.
 I included benchmarks with this both enabled and disabled.